Sam Jahara (UKCP Registered Psychotherapist)

 For short-term counselling, I work with clients on a weekly basis for a minimum of 12 sessions.
 Long-term counselling and psychotherapy are generally tailored to individual need and vary from person to person.

-I am BUPA recognised and a registered provider with other major private healthcare insurers.
+I am a registered provider with major private healthcare insurers.

 Brighton and Hove Psychotherapy offers two locations, one in central Hove and another in central Lewes.